junxit/us-congress-bills-114/metadata.md

 - 2015-01-27 — Motion to reconsider laid on the table Agreed to without objection.
 - 2015-01-27 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 47). (text: CR 1/26/2015 H550)
 - 2015-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 47).(text: CR 1/26/2015 H550)
+- 2015-01-28 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.